dgraph-io/dgraph/wiki/content/deploy/log-format.md

 }
 ```

-You can also dynamically turn on/off query logging without restarting any Alpha node.
-This can be achieved by sending the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):
+You can also dynamically turn query logging on or off without restarting any Alpha node.
+To toggle query logging on or off, send the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):

 ```graphql
 mutation {